AlexCeleste/bOGL-2/Docs/bOGL.md

 * `CameraZoom` has been replaced by `CameraFieldOfView`, which takes an actual FOV angle instead of an obscure "zoom" value.
 * There is no `CopyRect`, but you can copy data from the back buffer to a Blitz bank, and both ways between a Blitz bank and bOGL textures, using `GrabBackBuffer`, `GetTextureData` and `UpdateTexture` respectively.
 * `EntityFX` flags are different, bearing no relation to their Blitz3D equivalents and offering a different selection of features.
+* Collision detection is extremely limited, sphere->cube *only* (this means you may need two colliders, collder and "collidee", for some objects).
+Since B3D was written, 3D physics libraries have become far more powerful anyway.

 Remember, this list is *not* exhaustive.
 There are many other subtle differences, especially in the way the non-core modules handle their tasks.